 Thumbnail

-Many of the IU Libraries’ resources are available to anyone, anywhere in the world.
-Access to many other IU Bloomington Libraries' electronic resources is governed by license agreements which restrict use to very defined roles within the Indiana University Bloomington community (students, faculty, and staff) and to walk-in patrons of the libraries.
+Access to most of IU Bloomington Libraries' electronic resources are governed by license agreements which restrict use to defined roles within the Indiana University Bloomington community (students, faculty, and staff) and to walk-in patrons of the libraries.
 Individual authentication for access is required as part of these license agreements.
-In-person visitors to the Libraries who are not part of the Bloomington campus community may request a Library Guest Account to allow them full access from inside the IU Bloomington Libraries.

-For IU Alumni Association Members
+For IU Alumni Association members

-For Indiana Residents
+For Indiana residents

 • INSPIRE (http://inspire.in.gov) is a collection of commercial databases and other information resources that can be accessed by Indiana residents.
 Using INSPIRE, you can find health information, look up newspaper articles, or search business news using popular databases such as MEDLINE, ERIC, and Academic Search Elite.
 INSPIRE database funding is provided by the Indiana General Assembly.

-Free Resources Open to ALL: A selection of digital collections unique to Indiana University
+Free resources open to all: A selection of digital collections unique to Indiana University

-Library Catalogs and Databases
+Library catalogs and databases

 Below, find just a few freely-available library catalogs and databases that can be accessed through our Resources A-Z list (all databases marked with a globe icon can be freely accessed by our alumni and friends).